DigitalLiteracyProject/class-old/README.md

 # DLP Class
-Developed by Ved Topkar, Tom Silver, and the (DLP)[DLP.io] team to help create a productive CS learning environment.
+Developed by Ved Topkar and the (DLP)[DLP.io] team to help create a productive CS learning environment.

 ## Setting Up
 1. Clone the repository to your computer